 Indices of variability in such conditions are commonly used to monitor the direction and magnitude of ENSO events in the Pacific Ocean.
 The Oceanic Niño Index (ONI) is used by the US National Oceanic and Atmospheric Administration (NOAA) as the primary indicator of warm El Niño and cool La Niña conditions within the Niño 3.4 region in the east-central tropical Pacific Ocean (Dahlman 2016) (Figure J-7a).
 Therefore, the ONI is used in this report to characterize inter-annual variability in SST anomalies.
 The ONI is a measure of El Niño defined by NOAA as "a phenomenon in the equatorial Pacific Ocean characterized by a five consecutive 3-month running mean of SST anomalies in the Niño 3.4 region that is above (below) the threshold of +0.5°C (-0.5°C)."
 The ONI categorizes ENSO events from "extreme" to "weak" (Figure J-7b).
 For example, the "extreme" El Niño event in 1997-1998 was followed by a "very strong" La Niña events were also observed in 2007-2008 and 2010-2011.
 The highest ONI values (>2.5) were recorded during the 2015-2016 "extreme" El Niño event.
-"Strong" to "very strong" El Niño conditions persisted for the latter half of 2023 with values ranging from 0.8 to 2.0 during this time period (Figure J-7b).
+"Very strong" El Niño conditions began to weaken at the beginning of 2024 and transitioned to a neutral phase while the year ended in La Niña conditions, with values ranging from 1.8 to -0.5 during this time period (Figure J-7b).

 The Pacific Decadal Oscillation (PDO; Figure J-8) index is used to describe longer-term environmental fluctuations in the Pacific Ocean.
 In the EPO, it has been used to explain the influence of environmental drivers on the vulnerability of some species, such as the silky shark, to capture by tuna fleets (Lennert-Cody et al. 2018).
 The PDO-a long-lived El Niño-like pattern of Pacific climate variability, with events persisting 20- 30 years-tracks large-scale interdecadal patterns of environmental and biotic changes, primarily in the North Pacific Ocean (Mantua 1997), with secondary patterns observed in the tropical Pacific, the opposite of ENSO (Hare and Mantua 2000).
 As with ENSO, PDO phases are classified as "warm" or "cool".
 PDO values peaked at 2.79 in August 1997 and at 2.62 in April 2016, both of which coincided with the extreme El Niño events indicated by the ONI.
 The PDO has been in a "cool" phase since early 2020.
+During 2024, cool conditions persisted with the lowest value in October (-3.04) and the highest value in February (-1.07)

-During 2023, cool conditions persisted with values ranging from -2.47 to -0.95 (see ERSST V5 PDO Time series data).
+(see ERSST V5 PDO Time series data).